 Investors should also keep an eye on revenue as Q1 saw $265 million which was a $2 million dip in revenue year-over-year.
 If Q2 can demonstrate revenue growth YoY, then this means that the company is recovering well from the pandemic.
 Kodak has a long history of percentage decreases in revenue YoY since 2015, although there does seem to be some recovery in the last year.
 This quarter could signal a new era of new growth if it breaks out of this trend.

 Q1 also saw a net income of $6 million, the net loss for the same quarter a year prior was $111 million.
 With Kodak leadership highlighting the overall reduction in non-essential spending, Q2 should look even brighter, hoping to turn this net income into an ongoing trend of procuring profits.

 Instead of investing in risky, pumped up companies, use MyWallSt’s shortlist of market-beating stocks to accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.